FAQ A to Z

 How do I edit meta data on my website?

 Meta data is information stored in the header section of a webpage that is used to enhance its searchability.
 As this information is not stored in the visible part of the page, it is necessary to edit the code of the page to edit the meta data.
-In TMS/TinyMCE edit the meta.html page and click on the HTML icon to edit the code.
+In TMS/TinyMCE, click the 'files' link on the homepage and go into the includes/ folder and edit the meta.html file for your website.Click on the HTML icon to edit the code.
+More information on website metadata.

 Do I have to wait for Google to index my pages?